-The opportunity exists to immediately deliver a large amount of housing to meet unmet housing and a new 3ha area of permanent public open space for recreation and play.
-This additional open space will go some way to meeting existing shortfalls in an accessible location within the Norwich Policy Area.
+The opportunity exists to immediately deliver a large amount of housing to meet unmet housing and the new 32ha Rackheath County Park.
+This is a significant amount of immediately deliverable green infrastructure (approximately 75% of the size of Whitlingham Great Broad) that will go a long way to meeting existing shortfalls in an accessible location within the Norwich Policy Area.

-The mixed-use scheme proposed will also help to reduce visitor pressures on The Broads.
+The mixed-use scheme proposed will also go a long way to reducing visitor pressures and harm to The Broads.